CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: RELATED WORK

 \subsection{Cross-Scale and Multi-Branch Feature Learning}

-The core objective of cross-scale and multi-branch designs lies in enhancing feature interaction to improve the representational stability of small objects in complex scenes.
-Early methods, represented by FPN~\cite{lin2017feature}, achieve progressive fusion of multi-scale features through hierarchical pyramid structures; PANet~\cite{wang2019panet} or PAFPN~\cite{liu2018path} further strengthen bidirectional information flow, while NAS-FPN~\cite{ghiasi2019fpn} and ASF~\cite{liu2019learning} improve cross-scale integration flexibility through adaptive redistribution and structural optimization.
+The core objective of cross-scale and multi-branch designs is to enhance feature interaction and improve the representational stability of small objects in complex scenes.
+Early methods, represented by FPN~\cite{lin2017feature}, achieve progressive fusion of multi-scale features through hierarchical pyramid structures.
+PANet~\cite{wang2019panet} and PAFPN~\cite{liu2018path} further strengthen bidirectional information flow, while NAS-FPN~\cite{ghiasi2019fpn} and ASF~\cite{liu2019learning} improve cross-scale integration flexibility through adaptive redistribution and structural optimization.